-Physical Education is a mandated curricular program for Grades 4-8 students.
+Physical Education is a mandated curricular program for Grades 7-10 students.
 Therefore, it is compulsory for these students to take an active and participatory role in physical education.
-Students will not be excused from PE classes for reasons of religion, or fasting.
-Students who are temporarily unable to participate for medical reasons are required to bring a medical excuse signed by a doctor and given to the Head the School who with the teacher will determine alternate activities for the student in order to receive credit for PE.
-MICS has a PE kit which students must purchase and wear during PE classes.
+Students will not be excused from PE classes for reasons of religion, fasting or poor health.
+Students who are temporarily unable to participate for medical reasons are required to bring a medical excuse signed by a doctor and given to the Deputy Head who with the teacher will determine alternate activities for the student in order to receive credit for PE.
+Make-up for PE classes will be arranged between the student and teacher, if applicable.

+MICS has a PE uniform which students must purchase and wear during PE classes.
 Students are expected to wear appropriate shoes.